Standing Forward Bend / Uttanasana

 - Start in Tadasana/Mountain pose

-- If it is possible with straight legs, place your hands/fingertips on the floor, in front of the feet, next to the feet, or holding on to the back of the ankles or calves.
+- If it is possible to keep your legs straight, place your hands/fingertips on the floor, in front of your feet or next to your feet, or hold onto the back of your ankles or calves.

-- Keep your hips over the heels as you press your heels in the floor, top of inner thighs roll in a bit.
+- Keep your hips over your heels as you press your heels into the floor.
+The tops of your inner thighs should roll in a little.

 - Stretches the back of the legs, the hips and spine.

 - Strengthens the legs, thighs and knees.

 - Balances the nervous system, calms the mind.

 - Improves digestion, stimulates the liver and kidneys.